Jooles/mimic/README.md

 ### Prerequisites
 * C++ compiler that supports --std=c++14 (CI builds performed with GCC 5, clang 3.6 and 3.7)
 * libpthread (for tests)
-* Doxygen (optional - if generated documentation is required)
-* pdflatex (optional - if pdf documentation is required)
-* Dot (optional - if diagrams in documentation are required)